benoit-pereira-da-silva/MovieModernizer/README.md

 Apple has dropped the QTKit support in macOS11.
 So if you need to convert some movies from Quicktime legacy format you can use this framework.

-- **It is an Objc Cocoa Framework that allows to call in swift 2 to 4.**
+- It is an Objc Cocoa Wrapper around <QTKit/QTMovieModernizer> that you can even call from swift 3,4
-- **Compliant with targets from macOS9 to macOS1X** with no restriction.
+- It works with targets from macOS10.9 to macOS10.X with no restriction.

 # Carthage Compatible